Detroit Electronic Music Festival: 2003

+2004

 The second Movement festival took place in 2004, but despite its public success, the event faced significant financial losses and its fate became uncertain.

+2005

 In February 2005, May announced his resignation as festival producer, and the festival once again changed hands.
 Fellow techno veteran Kevin Saunderson announced plans for a Movement replacement to be called Fuse-In Detroit (later shortened to just Fuse-In, with the tagline "Detroit's Electronic Movement") to be staged Memorial Day Weekend 2005.

 Successful negotiations with city officials led to 2005 becoming the first year that an event in Hart Plaza did not have free admission.
 A total of 41,220 admission passes were sold to Fuse-In visitors.
 38,382 daily passes were sold for $10 each, and 2,838 weekend passes, covering the full three days, were sold for $25 each.
 The City of Detroit collected $1 per pass, and was to have collected 30% of festival profits, but admission pass sales did not recoup the festival's $756,000 budget.

+2006

 On February 16, 2006, Kevin Saunderson announced that due to financial losses and lack of sufficient promotion, he would not continue to produce the festival in 2006.
 As of March 23, Paxahau of Detroit, Michigan, an event production company that has worked with Craig, May, and Saunderson, secured the venue and dates from Saunderson to produce the festival under the name "Movement."
-Paxahau has been producing their festival from 2006 to present, celebrating their 10-year anniversary in 2016.
+Paxahau has been producing their festival from 2006 to present.

-2007: Movement
+2007

 In 2007 the festival took place over a span of three days, May 26-May 28, 2007.

-2008: Movement
+2008

 In 2008 the festival took place over a three-day span, May 24-May 26, 2008.
 Ticket prices this year were set at $40 presale or $55 at the door for a weekend pass, and $175 for a VIP Pass.

-2009: Movement
+2009

-Movement 2009 took place from Saturday, May 23, 2009 thru Monday, May 25, 2009 in Hart Plaza in Detroit, Michigan.
+Movement 2009 took place from Saturday, May 23, 2009, thru Monday, May 25, 2009, in Hart Plaza in Detroit, Michigan.